This independent study has been developed for nurses to better understand the new laws and rules relative to medication aides.

 - Complete a criminal records check.

 Eligible individuals must also satisfactorily complete the required medication aide training program, pass a board authorized standardized examination, and obtain certification from the Board of Nursing.
-Certification as a medication aide must be renewed biennially with the MA-C required to complete 15 hours of continuing education each renewal cycle.
-The continuing education must include one hour related to Chapter 4723 of the Revised Code and the rules of the Board of Nursing; one hour related to establishing and maintaining professional boundaries; and 10 hours related to medication or medication administration.
+Certification as a medication aide must be renewed biennially with the CMA required to complete 15 hours of continuing education each renewal cycle.
+The continuing education must include one hour related to Chapter 4723 of the Revised Code and the rules of the Board of Nursing; one hour related to establishing and maintaining professional boundaries; and ten hours related to medication or medication administration.
 The remaining three hours may cover any other related topic.

 The Board will not issue a medication aide certificate by endorsement.
 That means if someone has been a medication aide in a state other than Ohio, that individual must still complete the required training program, pass the examination, and meet all other criteria set forth by the Board to be eligible for a medication aide certificate.